 Read our article: Which Type of Hernia Surgery is Right for You?

 The surgeries above are useful for repairing hernias that cause little to no discomfort or pain.

 You should seek immediate attention if the hernia bulge grows or no longer hides when you lie down and when severe pain is accompanied by redness around the area, fever, and vomiting.
 These are signs that the hernia has become strangulated, which means the organ tissue is trapped, leading to a loss of proper blood flow.

 Read our article: Abdominal Hernia Repair Surgery and the Recovery Time You Should Expect

 What Gallbladder Issues Require Surgery?

 Gallbladder surgery is common.
-So common, in fact, that it is designated as one of the most common surgeries in the United States.
-Hundreds of thousands of men and women have gallbladder surgery each year, which involves the complete removal of this organ.
+It is so common that it is designated as one of the most common surgeries in the United States.
+Hundreds of thousands of men and women have gallbladder surgery each year, which involves completely removing this organ.

 The gallbladder is an organ that looks like a pear sitting just below the liver.
-The gallbladder’s job is to store bile, which is a fluid that the liver produces to assist the body in the digestion of fat.
+The gallbladder’s job is to store bile, a fluid that the liver produces to assist the body in digesting fat.
 Bile is released from the liver into the gallbladder by a bile duct, a tube-like structure that connects the gallbladder and liver to the small intestine.

 For most, the gallbladder works fine.
-Problems arise when the flow of bile becomes blocked, leading to inflammation and potential infection.
+Problems arise when bile flow becomes blocked, leading to inflammation and potential infection.